 Flaky Skin, Rashes & Redness in Cats

-• Flaking plus redness is a surface signal, not a single diagnosis; patterns and location matter.
+• Flaking plus redness is a surface signal, not a diagnosis — pattern and location point toward the cause.

-• Allergy is a frequent theme, and itch can intensify rashes and make flakes look worse.
+• Allergy and atopy are common drivers; itch amplifies the rash and makes flakes look worse.

-• Food reactions can show up on the skin alone, so diet trials must be consistent to be meaningful.
+• Food reactions can show on the skin alone, with no stomach upset, so a vet-guided elimination diet must stay strict to mean anything.

-• Parasites and secondary infections can mimic “dry skin,” but they need targeted veterinary treatment.
+• Parasites and secondary infections mimic "dry skin" but need targeted veterinary treatment, not more grooming products.

-• Home care works best when it reduces friction: gentle grooming, fewer irritants, and one change at a time.
+• Home care works by reducing friction: gentle grooming, fewer irritants, fragrance-free products, one change at a time.

-• Track visible changes weekly with photos and notes to make vet visits faster and more precise.
+• Track weekly with photos and an itch score to make vet visits faster and recovery visible.

 When Flakes and Redness Show up, the Coat Tells a Story